houssamouhra/find-a-coach-app/README.md

 **Find-a-Coach** is a full-featured web application where users can register as coaches and receive contact requests from potential students.
 Built with modern front-end technologies, this app demonstrates dynamic routing, state management, and real-time data handling using Firebase.
+It also features secure Firebase authentication with signup, login, auto-logout, and token-based session handling for a smooth user experience.

 ## 🚀 Features